Skip to main content

 How do I register or get more information

-We work with regional co-ordinators in a number of areas:
+We work with regional co-ordinators in a number of areas.
+Dates for 2024 are indicative at present

 For enquiries outside these areas or for more information please email info@ministryofinspiration.org